ropensci-archive/keybase/README.md

 'Keybase' (<https://keybase.io>) is a directory of people and public keys and provides methods for obtaining public keys, validating users and exchanging files and/or messages in a secure fashion.
 Tools are provided to search for and retrieve information about 'Keybase' users, retrieve and import user public keys and list and/or download files.

+There's also a thin but useful R wrapper around many of they `keybase` command-line utility functions.

 The following functions are implemented:

 -   `kb_discover`: Check Keybase membership and retrieve basic user info